Problem Phenomenon

 Preliminary Analysis

-state, yet CPU usage remained low (~5%).
+The issue manifested as 28 connections stuck in the executing state, yet CPU usage remained low (~5%).
 Error logs showed no obvious abnormalities.

 Key Observations